vitogit/vue-dice-roller/README.md

 The icons used are from http://game-icons.net/ the author is https://github.com/Delapouite

-It has a CC BY 3.0 license so use this component or the icons you must credit him for his work.
+It has a CC BY 3.0 license so if you use the component or the icons you must credit him for his work.

 ## Installation